apizee/ApiRTC-ios/README.md

 }
 ```

-You can join, invite contact and leave the whiteboard using appropriate `Whiteboard` object methods.
+You can join, invite contact or leave the whiteboard using appropriate `Whiteboard` object methods.

 There is `WhiteboardView` object in order to represent the whiteboard in the view's hierarchy.
-After adding this view it should be attached to current whiteboard:
+After adding this view it should be attached to the current whiteboard:

 `whiteboard.setView(whiteboardView)`